IBM/iot-mapping/README.md

 - A timestamp, which should be represented as either the UTC epoch format or the ISO-8601 format.
 - Sensor value(s) in a key/value format, ex. `sound: 65` (Optional)

 The first option is to create a node manually.
-This can be done by clicking the "Add Node" button and entering the required values.
-Once they have been entered, pressing "Create" should render a marker like so.
+This can be done by clicking the `Add Node button and entering the required values.
+Once they have been entered, pressing `Create` should render a marker like so.
 A transparent circle will also be added if a sensor is provided, and the radius length is determined by the sensor value

 <img src="https://i.imgur.com/Mh5qgjf.png"  style="margin-left: auto; margin-right: auto;">